 - In a major joint in a lower extremity is causing severe pain and discomfort

 - Limits your daily activities, maintaining social functioning, or

 - Limits the completion of a task in a timely manner.

 The same thing applies for arthritis in the neck, hands, elbows or basically any part of your body above the waist.
 If the arthritis is severe to the point that it limits your ability to work, then you may qualify for SSDI.

 You May Qualify for Legal Assistance

 If you’re unable to work for one year due to chronic pain, you should definitely apply for SSDI benefits.
-Having an experienced disability attorney file your claim doubles your odds of benefit approval right away.
+Having an experienced disability attorney file your claim triples your odds of benefit approval right away.
 We can connect you with an experienced Social Security attorney or advocate for a free consultation before filing your claim.